molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

 def producer_thread():
-    """Generates 1M fake airline flights using Faker and an addon provider called Airtravel.
+    """Generates 1 billion fake airline flights using Faker and an addon provider called Airtravel.
 These fake flights are pushed into the Kafka topic.
     """
     print('Starting to produce messages.')